bio4j/dynamograph/docs/Usage.md

 - installed git and other basic tools
 - for some specific use cases you should have permissions for s3, sqs, ec2

-When you succesfully meet all mentioned requriement you can proceed to further steps.
+When you successfully meet all mentioned requirement you can proceed to further steps.

 ### Initialization steps